spencercarter/spencercarter.github.io/_posts/2017-08-23-models-with-web-service-via-flask.md

 <br>

 # [Part 1: Model](https://gist.github.com/spencercarter/b4a16e9924a6dab46c9dd604860444d3#file-model_web_service_flask_post_p1-py)
-To get a model going, let's just fit a simple LASSO with K-fold on the Boston data This is a quick model just to get something running in our web service.
+To get a model going, let's just fit a simple LASSO with K-fold on the Boston housing data This is a quick model just to get something running in our web service.
 It's roughly based on [This example code from sklearn](http://scikit-learn.org/stable/auto_examples/feature_selection/plot_select_from_model_boston.html#sphx-glr-auto-examples-feature-selection-plot-select-from-model-boston-py).